-Why Pediatric Brain Cancer?
-Simple because of our Inspiration!
+Why Pediatric Cancer?
+Simple because of my Inspiration!

-Our Inspiration came from one AMAZING little girl's journey with brain cancer, it has been a lengthy battle for her and she touched so many along the way.
-As the story continues, her resilience and will to fight has showed us miracles.
-Teaching us to 'ALWAYS BELIEVE! 🎗
+My Inspiration came from my AMAZING daughter Zoefia Alexandria and her journey with brain cancer.
+It was a lengthy 4-year battle for her, and she touched so many along the way as her resilience and will to fight has showed us miracles.
+Zoefia taught us to 'ALWAYS BELIEVE! 🎗

 The Awareness color for all brain cancer is Gray